richardgiddings/wagtail_blog/README.md

 # README #

-The code for a blog built using Wagtail located at https://blog.richardgiddings.co.uk/
+The code for a blog built using Wagtail.

 This blog features:
 - The use of Amazon S3 for hosting images